© Crown copyright 2017

 3. Child development and educational attainment

 Educational attainment is strongly linked with health behaviours and outcomes.
-More educated individuals are less likely to suffer from long-term diseases and to report themselves in poor health, or suffer from mental disorders such as depression or anxiety3.
-It is one of the key milestones for wellbeing through the life course and can impact on many outcomes in later life including, quality of work, future earnings, involvement in crime, morbidity and death4.
+More educated individuals are less likely to suffer from long-term diseases and to report themselves in poor health, or suffer from mental disorders such as depression or anxiety[footnote 3].
+It is one of the key milestones for wellbeing through the life course and can impact on many outcomes in later life including, quality of work, future earnings, involvement in crime, morbidity, and death[footnote 4].

 The rate of school readiness has improved in recent years from just under a half of children in the academic year 2012 to 2013 (48.3%) not achieving a good level of development, to just under a third of all children (30.7%) in 2015 to 2016.
 However, reporting changes may account for the improvements seen between 2012 to 2013 and 2015 to 2016.